rowr111/easyblink/README.md

 # easyblink
-blinky library built on top of the blinkt Rust library
+blinky library built on top of the [blinkt Rust library](https://github.com/golemparts/blinkt)

 ## how to use
 This code assumes you have a strip of APA102 LEDs and a raspberry pi.

---setup details to be inserted here later--
+Check the blinkt notes about for some details abut raspberry pi pins etc.

 ### example code